Iowa State Benefits for 100% Disabled Veterans

 For more information, visit the following website: Military Service Member Homeownership Assistance

-This benefit reduces a veteran’s assessed home value for property tax purposes by $1,852.
-In order to qualify, a service member must have served on active duty during a period of war or for a minimum of 18 months during peacetime.
+This benefit reduces a veteran’s assessed home value for property tax purposes.
+To qualify, a service member must have served on active duty during a period of war or for a minimum of 18 months during peacetime.

 Consult the local assessor’s office for detailed requirements regarding these exemptions.